r-nyknicks-moderators/discord-hooks/README.md

 - [ ] Check for bad comments
 - [ ] Trade posts will alert us.
 Eventually can check the quality of the trade
 - [ ] Article posted from non whitelisted sites
+- [ ] Check comment stream for the word mods.
+Maybe suggest sub to use a keyword to ping us